Star Trek: The Motion Picture: Post-production

 Rumors surfaced about difficulties regarding the special effects.
-A year into the production, millions of dollars had been spent but almost no usable footage had been created; Abel and Associates was not experienced in motion picture production and the steep learning curve worried the producers.
+A year into the production, millions of dollars had been spent but almost no usable footage had been created; RA&A was not experienced in motion picture production and the steep learning curve worried the producers.
 Effects artist Richard Yuricich acted as a liaison between Abel and Paramount.
 To speed up the work, Abel passed off miniature and matte painting tasks to Yuricich.
-Despite being relieved of nearly half the effects work, it became clear by early 1979 that Abel and Associates would not be able to complete the remainder on time.
+Despite being relieved of nearly half the effects work, it became clear by early 1979 that RA&A would not be able to complete the remainder on time.
 By then Trumbull was supervising effects, greatly reducing Abel's role.
 (Because of Trumbull's disinterest in only working on special effects, he reportedly received a six-figure salary and the chance to direct his own film.)
-Creative differences grew between Abel and Associates and the Paramount production team; Wise reportedly became angry during a viewing of Abel's completed effects, of which the studio decided only one was usable.
-Paramount fired Abel and Associates on February 22, 1979.
+Creative differences grew between RA&A and the Paramount production team; Wise reportedly became angry during a viewing of Abel's completed effects, of which the studio decided only one was usable.
+Paramount fired RA&A on February 22, 1979.

-The studio had spent $5 million and a year's worth of time with Abel and Associates, although Abel reportedly gained a new production studio filled with equipment using Paramount's money, and allegedly sold other Paramount-funded equipment.
+The studio had spent $5 million and a year's worth of time with RA&A, although Abel reportedly gained a new production studio filled with equipment using Paramount's money, and allegedly sold other Paramount-funded equipment.
 Trumbull had completed Close Encounters but his plan for a full feature had been canceled by Paramount, possibly as punishment for passing on Star Trek.
 With Trumbull now available, primary responsibility for The Motion Picture's optical effects passed on to him.
 Offering what Trumbull described as "an almost unlimited budget", in March the studio asked Trumbull if he could get the opticals work completed by December, the release date to which Paramount was financially committed (having accepted advances from exhibitors planning on a Christmas delivery).
 Trumbull was confident that he could get the work done without a loss of quality despite a reputation for missing deadlines because of his perfectionism.
 Paramount assigned a studio executive to Trumbull to make sure he would meet the release date, and together with Yuricich the effects team rushed to finish.
 The effects budget climbed to $10 million.